More than 100,00 people are waiting for an organ

 Mark your calendars and join us for the 2021 Donate Life Connecticut Virtual Gala honoring our "superheroes," Dr. Sukru Emre and Dr. AnnMarie Liapakis.
 We can't think of two greater and more deserving superheroes when it comes to Donate Life Connecticut and to the world of organ transplants.
 We are planning a star-studded evening of entertainment and personal donor and recipient stories to benefit the vital work of Donate Life Connecticut.

-CLICK HERE for details including registration and sponsorships!
+CLICK HERE for details and the link to register to attend.

 95% of Americans are in favor of being a donor but only 54% are registered.
 Help increase that statistic.